stub42/pytz/src/README.txt

   a limitation of the Python datetime library.

-- If you think a timezone definition is incorrect, I probably can't fix it. pytz is a direct translation of the Olsen timezone database, and changes to the timezone definitions need to be made to this source.
+- If you think a timezone definition is incorrect, I probably can't fix it. pytz is a direct translation of the Olson timezone database, and changes to the timezone definitions need to be made to this source.
   If you find errors they should be reported to the time zone mailing list, linked from http://www.twinsun.com/tz/tz-link.htm